pandanistas/pandanistas_sprint_berlin2020/README.md

 ## How to register?
 Please fill out this [form](https://forms.gle/ZCYxnNk9GM8eWX6XA).
 Note that filling out this form does not guarantee your participation.
 A selection processes will have to be carried out if more than 20 people apply to the sprint.

-__Important__ We are closing applications on the 11th of March.
+__Important!__ We are closing applications on the 11th of March.
 Don't forget to register!

 ___